radixdlt/radixdlt-scrypto/README.md

 ## Terminology

-- **Package**: A collection of blueprints, built and published as a single unit.
+- **Package**: A collection of blueprints, compiled and published as a single unit.
-- **Blueprint**: A template that describes the common behavior and state of its instances.
+- **Blueprint**: A template that describes the common behavior and structure of its instances.
 - **Component** An instance of a blueprint, which lives in the persistent state and may own resources.
 - **Function**: A set of statements to perform a specific task.
-- **Method**: A function attached to a component.
+- **Method**: A function associated with a component.
-- **Resource**: A primitive state which can only be created once and moved, used for modelling digital assets.
+- **ResourceDef**: A resource definition, describing the metadata, minter and supply.
-- **Bucket**: A transient container of resources during transaction execution runtime.
+- **Bucket**: A transient container of resources.
-- **Vault**: A persistent container of resources on ledger.
+- **Vault**: A persistent container of resources on ledger state.

 ![Resource Flow](./assets/resource-flow.png)